 The white villages owe their name to the white-washed facades of the houses, which protect from the Summer heat.
 A custom that originates from the Moorish occupancy of southern Spain.
-Each village tells its own story about life in Al-Andalus at that time: urban planning and street layout, the economy, which is often associated with the cultivation of olives, the handcrafted leather goods and the sweet Andalusian dishes.
+Each village tells its own story about life in Al-Andalus at that time: urban planning and street layout, the economy, which is often associated with the cultivation of olives, the handcrafted goods and the sweet Andalusian dishes.
 Everywhere you can feel and see the Moorish influence in the history of Andalusia.

 South or west by car

 Arcos de la Frontera is one of the most impressive villages in Andalusia.
 Located less than an hour away, the drive there alone is an experience.
 It is perched on top of a mountain and makes for a wonderful view on approach.
 The former castle sits dramatically on a cliff, with a steep view down on the Guadalete River.
 From up there you are presented with a wonderful landscape.
 The old town boasts cute alleys, cobblestone streets and pretty cafes, just waiting to be explored.